-Everything you need to know before moving to Tulum, Mexico
+Tulum, Mexico: Everything you need to know before moving

 Where is Tulum?

-The city of Tulum in the Mexican state of Quintana Roo located on the Yucatan peninsula.
-It is the southernmost city along the Maya Riviera and faces the Carribean Sea.
+Tulum is located in the Mexican state of Quintana Roo, east of the Yucatan peninsula.
+It is the southernmost city along the Maya Riviera and faces the Caribbean Sea.
 Tulum is usually divided into two distinct districts: the beach (Tulum Playa) and the town (Tulum Pueblo).
 The trip between the two areas is about 3 miles or a 15 minute bike ride, a 5 minute car ride, or a 45 minute walk.

 Is Tulum safe?

 In terms of safety, Tulum is one of the best of these coastal towns in Mexico.
 Natural disasters, like hurricanes, do affect this area, so be mindful of warnings and traveling during hurricane season.
-While petty crime rates are relatively low in Tulum, always be vigilant of your possessions and never leave valuables unattended or unlocked.
-In the tourist zones, there is an increased police presence to keep tourists safe, so when in doubt, stay in popular places and avoid wandering off the beaten path.
+While petty crime rates are usually low, always be vigilant of your possessions and never leave valuables unattended or unlocked.
+In the tourist zones, there is an increased police presence to keep tourists safe, so when in doubt, stay in populated places and avoid wandering off the beaten path.

 How to get to Tulum from Cancun airport?